 To clarify Lisa's second section, if the pitch gets higher, you are moving up the neck.
 When the pitch is lowered, you are moving down the neck.
 Easy, huh?

-As to skin acidity, that is irrelevant.
-You should be wiping your strings off with a good degreaser like Windex after you are finished playing, every time.
+Actually skin acidity is not a big problem, if you remember to wipe your strings off with a good degreaser like Windex after you are finished playing, every time.
 At least wipe them off with a soft cloth or paper towel.
 This makes your strings last double the time.
 You should also be using talcum powder on your hands when you play, both to increase speed, and protect the strings from your skin acid and salts.
 It also protects the fretboard, which also suffers from salt build-up.
 In my opinion, coated strings sound horrible, do not last much longer, and are more expensive than a decent set of normal strings.
 Plastic will not make up for a lack of proper care on your guitar.
-Do it the right way from the first, and you’ll have few problems later on.
-Just my opinion….
+Do it the right way from the first, and you'll have few problems later on.

 When she says, "If you need to use a strap,...", You should interpret this to mean, "Always use a strap...".
 You should never play without a strap.
 More guitars are damaged, and destroyed, by being dropped, than by any other incident.
 Straps are cheap insurance.
 You should also use some sort of strap-lock system, because strap ends can wear out rather quickly, and come loose at the worst possible times.
 Strap-Locks are cheap, sometimes as little as $3.99 (US), and can even be made at home from old credit or debit cards.
 Do your guitar a favor, and always use a strap.